Jun P. Espina 17 min read

 O taste and see that the Lord is good; How blessed is the man who takes refuge in Him! —Psalm 34:8

-By taking refuge in God is something more than simply professing the Christian faith.
+Taking refuge in God is something more than simply professing the Christian faith.
 It is not mere believism and faithful church attendance only during church anniversaries and parties.
-It is real access to the divine shelter by trusting God wholeheartedly.

 We took the following commentary on Psalm 34:8 from The Treasury of David: 1